-The Crime Log, which contains mandated information dating back to January 1, 2004, including the most recent 60-day period, is open to public inspection anytime at https://publicsafety.ufl.edu/clery/ or by contacting the UFPD Public Information Officer at (352) 273-3309 during normal business hours.
+The Crime Log, which contains mandated information dating back to January 1, 2004, including the most recent 60-day period, is open to public inspection anytime at http://archive.police.ufl.edu/wp-content/ asp/crimelog/default.asp or by contacting the UFPD Public Information Officer at (352) 273-3309 during normal business hours.

-If you are interested in reviewing a searchable map of crimes that occur on the University of Florida campus, please use the Crime Reports icon
+If you are interested in reviewing a searchable map of crimes that occur on the University of Florida campus, please use the Crime Reports icon below.

-Crime Prevention Information

-University of Florida Gainesville
+Crime Prevention Information University of Florida Gainesville